RoshanKaleem/Multi-task-Model-using-Keras/README.md

 * The Original dataset was of hand-written digits in gray scale as shown:
 ![Screenshot (1)](images/originaldata.PNG)

-* We modified the existing data to have noise and the digits to be in Red or Green as shown:
+* Modified the existing data to have noise and the digits to be in Red or Green as shown:
 ![Screenshot (2)](images/generateddata.PNG)